marcpouzet/zrun/README.md

 # The ZRun Synchronous Language Interpreter

-ZRun is an executable denotational semantics, in the form of a purely functional interpreter of a synchronous data-flow language.
+ZRun is an executable semantics of a synchronous data-flow language, in the form of a purely functional interpreter.
 The input of Zrun is a subset of Zelus (with the same syntax) and is only discrete-time.
 It borrows the programming model of Lustre: a discrete-time signal is an infinite stream and a synchronous system is